UpperMoon0/PeerTutoringSystem-BE/README.md

 # PeerTutoringSystem Backend

-Welcome to the backend of the **PeerTutoringSystem**, a platform designed to facilitate peer tutoring by managing user authentication, tutor verification, and document uploads.
+Welcome to the backend of the **PeerTutoringSystem**, a platform designed to facilitate peer tutoring by managing user authentication, tutor verification, document uploads, and tutor profiles.
 This project is built using **ASP.NET Core** with a layered architecture, integrating with **SQL Server** for data storage and **Firebase** for authentication.

 ## Table of Contents
 - [Prerequisites](#prerequisites)